1) Plant History & General Information:

 - Region of Origin: Between the Yucatán Peninsula of Mexico and the mouth of the Orinoco River in Venezuela.

-- General History: The leaves are glossy green, with up to 4 cm long, and new leaves are copper in color.
+- Sweet potato, the leaves are glossy green, with up to 4 cm long, and new leaves are copper in color.

 2) Plant Uses: